Spectacular show of light, music - and water!

 Magic Fountain Show Times

-The operating hours of the fountain varies depending on the year, so consult the table below for more info.
+The operating hours of the fountain varies depending on the time of the year, so consult the table below for more info.

 During the summer season (June to September) shows take place from Wednesday to Sunday, but the rest of the year just Thursday to Saturday.
 There are two shows a night that last about 15-20 minutes with a break in between the next show.
 The show start times depend a little bit on the time of the year…